 Virginia Clay Festival

-The Virginia Clay Festival is held annually in the town of Stanardsville in beautiful Greene County, Virginia.
+But don't worry, mark your calendars now to join us on September 18 & 19, 2021, for the 7th Annual Virginia Clay Festival is held in the town of Stanardsville in beautiful Greene County, Virginia.
 The Virginia Clay Festival is an art show celebrating the creative possibilities of clay.
 This is a gathering of Virginia potters, sculptors and jewelers selling their latest work...ALL in clay!

 Artists, entrepreneurs, teachers, students, pottery collectors, families, and musicians will all gather together at the Virginia Clay Festival to explore clay in its many forms and just to hang out together and have a good time!
 An area organized with hands-on clay projects for kids, artisan food vendors and live acoustic music (traditional Irish, old time and bluegrass) will enhance the event.
 Festival t- shirts will be available at the information booth.